-Date(s) - Friday 05/01/2020
+Date(s) - Friday 09/25/2020

 7:00 pm - 9:00 pm

-MORE ABOUT “LET THE PEOPLE DECIDE”
+MORE about the film “LET THE PEOPLE DECIDE”

 “Let the People Decide” is a documentary film that traces the struggle for voting rights in America from the Civil Rights Movement up through today’s political climate.
 Following the arc of the last 50 years, we’ll see how what was once a social struggle about civil rights became a “Southern Strategy” to divide the vote, and has emerged as a political doctrine of tactics and cynicism designed for a country with rapidly changing demographics.
 All sides claim the right to vote is a sacred institution that needs defending, yet hundreds of thousands of people are finding it more difficult to exercise that right in a country that holds itself up as the beacon of democracy.

-Let The People Decide is primarily a “Then & Now” film.
-From the activists of the civil rights movement to the current generation that has picked up the fight in the 21st century.
+“Let The People Decide” is primarily a “Then & Now” film, from the activists of the civil rights movement to the current generation that has picked up the fight in the 21st century.
 Today, the NAACP in North Carolina is leading the fight against new laws aimed at restricting voter turn out in their state.
 The film follows a case argued in federal court that sets precedent for other challenges in other states with similar laws.
 Rev. William Barber II is leading this group and we follow him as he protests, gets arrested in acts of civil disobedience and inspires those around him to stand up for their rights as equal citizens.
 We also hear from celebrity activists such as Harry Belafonte and Dick Gregory who spent most of their adult lives engaged in the fight for social justice.
 The film connects the dots across the decades to show how the events from half a century earlier are directly related to the laws being passed today that are undermining people’s ability to participate in the election process.
 No matter how much progress has been made, future generations must always remain vigilant in the struggle for equality.